Planning / colorado micro wedding venues / sapphire point overlook

 Sapphire Point Overlook is a small wedding venue in Colorado that features stunning mountain views and overlooks Dillon Reservoir.
 As local Colorado photographers, we have insider tips to share with you if you’re considering a Sapphire Point Overlook Wedding or elopement.
 Discover the pros and cons of getting married at Sapphire Point, the cost, photos, alternatives and more.

-Sapphire Point Wedding Pros And Cons
+Sapphire Point Wedding Pros & Cons

 Pro: Beautiful views